itsjohnjackson/Aye-P/README.md

 ## Description

-Aye-P takes in one file of line seperated IPv4 adresses and sorts it to one file of single IP addresses per line.
+Aye-P takes in one file of various IP address formats and sorts it to one file of single IP addresses per line.
+Note, it only does IPv4.

 Aye-P can take the following format of IP addresses:
 - 127.0.0.1 (singular)